rmmenon/RepData_PeerAssessment1/PA1_template.md

 ### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-Our strategy is to replace NA value with the mean NA for that interval id.
+Our strategy is to replace NA value with the mean number of steps for that interval id.

 ### Create a new dataset that is equal to the original dataset but with the missing data filled in.